How to Find Affordable Housing in Long Beach

 Practice 1: Prioritize Location Over Aesthetics

-While it’s natural to want a unit with modern finishes or a view of the ocean, affordability often means compromising on aesthetics.
+While its natural to want a unit with modern finishes or a view of the ocean, affordability often means compromising on aesthetics.
 Focus on safety, access to public transit, proximity to work or school, and neighborhood stability.
 A clean, secure apartment in a working-class neighborhood like North Long Beach or the Los Altos area may offer better long-term value than a flashy unit in a gentrifying zone with rapidly rising rents.

 Practice 2: Avoid Scams